acuderman/google-auth-backend-authentication/README.md

-## Simple google auth authenticate with backend and NodeJs ES6 boilerplate
+## Google auth authenticate with backend and NodeJs ES6 boilerplate

-This is a simple example, how to validate idToken from OAuth2 Authentication.
+This is an example, how to validate idToken from OAuth2 Authentication.

 Shows how to issue an access token and make protected route